Skip Navigation and Go To Content

 Research that is funded or supported by the Department of Defense (DoD) or one of its components, must comply with the DoD Regulations for “Protection of Human Subjects” at 32 CFR 219 and DoD Directive 3216.2.

-UTHealth has signed the Department of Defense addendum to its Federal-Wide Assurance (FWA) assuring that it will apply the DoD regulations to human subjects research involving the DoD.
+UTHealth Houston has signed the DoD addendum to its Federal-Wide Assurance (FWA) assuring that it will apply the DoD regulations to human subjects research involving the DoD.

 Key Terms